mitchfen/mitchfen.com/readme.md

 * Once a week, the [Cleanup Tagless Images](https://github.com/mitchfen/mitchfen.xyz/actions/workflows/cleanupImages.yml) workflow fires off to remove untagged images and save space on the container registry.

-* Dependabot is configured to update NuGet and Actions dependencies.
+* Dependabot is configured to update NuGet and GitHub Actions dependencies.